 Making it known that you innovate is positive for brand image.
 Wound dressings company Hansaplast discovered this after launching the first spray plaster onto the market.
 Hansaplast went from “forgotten brand” to being a dynamic company able to shake up a stagnant market sector.
 Also beneficial in terms of brand image are innovations that are environmentally friendly, socially responsible, or respect a certain ethic.

 Convinced?
 Be careful though, innovation is only a key factor in your success once it’s found its market.
 Don’t forget to constantly tweak your strategy to respond to changes in the market.
-You need a secret weapon: the market research study!
+You need a secret weapon: the Market Test study!

 A little overview of Innovation